geovalexis/ml-in-args/README.md

 ## Summary

-From the genetic information of resistant bacteria, it is possible to model the characteristics that confer resistance to certain antibiotics.
-This information could be used to predict new potential resistant genes (or set of genes) and act accordingly.
-In this project, real data from a series of resistant bacteria identified in the laboratory will be used to build a Machine Learning model capable of predicting potential resistance genes (ARGs).
+Using genetic information from resistant bacteria, it is possible to model the characteristics that confer resistance to certain antibiotics.
+This information could be used to predict new potential resistant genes or sets of genes and take appropriate action.
+In this project, real data from a series of resistant bacteria identified in the laboratory will be used to build a machine learning model capable of predicting potential resistance genes (ARGS).

 ## Requirements